sanctuuary/APE_readthedocs/docs/specifications/java.rst

 APE as a Java Library
 =====================

-Run APE from a java environment
+Run APE from a Java environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Like the CLI, the APE API relies on a configuration file that references the domain ontology, tool annotations, workflow specification and execution
+Like the CLI, the APE API relies on a configuration file or object that references the domain ontology, tool annotations, workflow specification and execution
 parameters: